.NET Framework deployment guide for developers

 The .NET Framework is available in two redistributable packages: web installer (bootstrapper) and offline installer (stand-alone redistributable).
 The following table compares the two packages.

 * The offline installer is larger because it contains the components for all the target platforms.
 When you finish running setup, the Windows operating system caches only the installer that was used.
 If the offline installer is deleted after the installation, the disk space used is the same as that used by the web installer.
-If the tool you use (for example, InstallShield) to create your app's setup program provides a setup file folder that is removed after installation, the offline installer can be automatically deleted by placing it into the setup folder.
+If the tool you use (for example, InstallAware or InstallShield) to create your app's setup program provides a setup file folder that is removed after installation, the offline installer can be automatically deleted by placing it into the setup folder.

 ** If you're using the web installer with custom setup, you can use default language settings based on the user's Multilingual User Interface (MUI) setting, or specify another language pack by using the